 STAR Voting simulates best-in-class in the several election method simulators that have included it.
 Across the board, with both honest voters and mixtures of strategic voters, STAR Voting is "unquestionably a top-shelf method."

-Simplicity: How easy is the system for voters to understand and cast ballots, and how easy is it for elections officials to tabulate and hand-recount?
+How easy is the system for voters to understand and cast ballots, and how easy is it for elections officials to tabulate results, hand-recount, and conduct audits?

 While the counting mechanism for Top Two is incredibly simple, as it is the same plurality system that is in wide use today, the addition of a second election adds considerable complexity to an otherwise very simple system.
 That's a lot of extra cost for the state to administer, and voter turnout in the two elections differs, which can skew the results.
 Do you run the first phase before the general election date, in which fewer voters will participate in the stage that narrows the field?
 Or do you run the second phase after the general election date, in which case fewer voters will participate in the stage that actually chooses the winner?